Kevin Coleman Jr.

-Kevin Coleman Jr. is an American football wide receiver for the Louisville Cardinals.
-He previously played at Jackson State.
+Kevin Lamar Coleman Jr. (born September 10, 2003) is an American college football wide receiver for the Missouri Tigers.
+He previously played for the Jackson State Tigers, the Louisville Cardinals and the Mississippi State Bulldogs.

-Early life and high school
+Early life

 Coleman grew up in St. Louis, Missouri and attended St. Mary's High School.
 As a senior he caught 37 passes for 985 yards and 17 touchdowns, rushed for 435 yards and six touchdowns on 37 carries, and gained 573 yards and scored six touchdowns on 21 kickoff and punt returns.
 Coleman was a consensus top-100 recruit and committed to play college football at FCS Jackson State over offers from major programs such as Oregon, Miami, and Florida State.

 College career

 Coleman had 32 receptions for 475 yards and three touchdowns as a true freshman.
 Coleman was named the Southwestern Athletic Conference (SWAC) Freshman of the Year at the end of the regular season.
-He was the leading receiver in Jackson State's 41-34 loss in the 2022 Celebration Bowl, gaining 137 yards and one touchdown on seven receptions.
+He was the leading receiver in Jackson State's 41–34 loss in the 2022 Celebration Bowl, gaining 137 yards and one touchdown on seven receptions.
 Coleman entered the NCAA transfer portal a few days after the Celebration Bowl.